Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cApO9CV5uhU.md

 ### Transcript

-> uh new tiers there will be new tiers i assume there's going to be one in update for i don't know if we've announced whether we are or not doing that well i think maybe i just did right right now but but um yeah there will be new tears um can't say exactly when yet
+> new tiers there will be new tiers i assume there's going to be one in update for i don't know if we've announced whether we are or not doing that well i think maybe i just did right right now but but, yeah there will be new tears, can't say exactly when yet